 In fact, by the time a potential customer actually reaches out to a person in your organization, 70% of the decision-making process will already have taken place.
 Puts into perspective why you need to have online and website-based tools to act as proxies!

 >> See Why ZMOT is Relevant for B2B Marketing: 4 Data-Based Reasons and Inbound Marketing and ZMOT: Perfect Together?

 Ok, so the Landing Page is a powerful tool for lead generation.
 How does it work?
 You need three elements.

 First off, you need to have an offer.
 It can be an ebook, a checklist, a bundle of delicious and relevant information consisting of links and downloads.

 The offer must be of interest to your ideal customer (aka persona) and relate to the stage of the buying cycle s/he is in.
 Generally, when a prospect is at the early stages (e.g., awareness), the offer will be more educational and relate to research on options available.

-Further down the buying journey (e.g, interest and decision), the offer will be more focused on buying criteria and the decision-making process.
+Further down the buying journey (e.g., interest and decision), the offer will be more focused on buying criteria and the decision-making process.

-A landing page includes several elements:
+A landing page includes several critical components: